COVID-19 pandemic in South Korea: Anti-foreigner sentiment

-In March 2021 all foreigners who worked in Gyeonggi-do were ordered to be tested for COVID-19 or face a fine.
+In March 2021, COVID-19 testing was ordered for all foreigners who worked in Gyeonggi-do, on penalty of a fine.
 The move was followed up by Seoul and other regions issuing similar orders.
 The moves were criticized by diplomats and other officials for being discriminatory.
-The Seoul order was eventually lifted but other regions still carried out mandatory testing on foreign workers.
+The Seoul order was eventually lifted, but other regions still carried out mandatory testing on foreign workers.

-During the pandemic, members of the United States Forces Korea, and other foreign nationals were reported to have no-mask parties at Haeundae Beach in Busan for the U.S. Independence Day of 2020, and the Memorial Day of 2021, amid the local social distancing restrictions and causing unsatisfactions among local residents.
+During the pandemic, members of the United States Forces Korea, and other foreign nationals were reported to have no-mask parties at Haeundae Beach in Busan for the U.S. Independence Day of 2020, and the Memorial Day of 2021, amid local social distancing restrictions and causing dissatisfaction among local residents.

 Homophobia

-On 1 May, a 29-year-old patient from Yongin visited several night clubs in Itaewon, a district in Seoul with multiple LGBTQ friendly nightclubs.
+On 1 May, a 29-year-old patient from Yongin visited several night clubs in Itaewon, a district in Seoul with multiple LGBTQ-friendly nightclubs.
 When the infection spread, homophobic comments were left on CCTV videos of the club in question.
-The mayor of Seoul has threatened to send police to the homes of people who may have been infected, raising concerns over anti-LGBTQ harassment.
-Jeong Gol Lee, general director of an LGBTQ rights group in South Korea, said there have been many malicious reports about gay men since the Itaewon cluster emerged.
+The mayor of Seoul threatened to send police to the homes of people who may have been infected, raising concerns over anti-LGBTQ harassment.
+Jeong Gol Lee, general director of an LGBTQ rights group in South Korea, said there had been many malicious reports about gay men since the Itaewon cluster emerged.